The inverse function theorem for curved L-infinity spaces: Introduction

 \subsection{Other related works}

-A closely related recent preprint~\cite{BLX} of Behrend-Liao-Xu obtained similar results, in the framework of categories of fibrant objects.
+A recent preprint~\cite{BLX} by Behrend--Liao--Xu obtained similar results, using the framework of categories of fibrant objects.
 While the definitions of $L_\infty$ spaces~\footnote{In {\sl Loc.
-Cit.} the authors use derived manifolds.} and the tangent complexes are clearly the same as ours, it is not clear at the moment of writing how Behrend-Liao-Xu's notion of homotopy between morphisms of $L_\infty$ spaces is related ours (see Definition~\ref{def:homotopy}).
-Technically speaking, a notable difference is that in Theorem~\ref{thm:main} we do not assume the underlying map $f$ be a submersion.
-Also, our approach is more algebraic in the sense that both the obstruction theory and the homological perturbation technique are generalizations of the un-curved situation.
+Cit.} the authors use derived manifolds.} and the tangent complexes are clearly the same as ours, it is not clear at the moment of writing how Behrend--Liao--Xu's notion of homotopy between morphisms of $L_\infty$ spaces is related to ours (see Definition~\ref{def:homotopy}).
+One could say our approach is more algebraic in the sense that both the obstruction theory and the homological perturbation technique are generalizations of the situation for uncurved algebras.

-An interesting question is whether Theorem~\ref{thm:main} and Theorem~\ref{thm:main2} admit generalizations to allow the tangent complex to have components in negative degrees.
-This is related to the so-called shifted Lie algebroid structure developed by Pym-Safronov~\cite{PS}.
+An interesting question is whether Theorem~\ref{thm:main} and Theorem~\ref{thm:main2} admit generalizations to allow the tangent complex to have components in non-positive degrees.
+This is related to the notion of {\em shifted Lie algebroid structure} studied by Pym--Safronov~\cite{PS}.